underlay/tasl.io/content/docs.md

-# Schemas

-Schemas in the Underlay are written in a tiny algebraic schema language called tasl.

 A tasl _schema_ defines a set of _classes_.
 Each class is associated with a URI key and a _type_.
 A _type_ is one of six kinds of types:

 - a [literal type](schemas/literals)